mozilla/standards-positions/CONTRIBUTING.md

 issue or a specific comment.

-If you want to ask about (or contribute to) Firefox support for a specification, please use the respective Bugzilla bug, linked with a wrench 🔧 icon in the standards-position dashboard entry.
+If you want to ask about (or contribute to) Firefox support for a specification, please use the respective Bugzilla bug, linked in the standards-position dashboard entry / the GitHub issue.

 If an issue becomes overwhelmed by excessive advocacy or other off-topic comments, comments might be hidden, edited, or deleted, and the issue might be locked.